Let's chat: the informal bio

 - If you made me choose between alcohol and tea, Earl Grey would win.
 My favourite hideaway to enjoy luxury afternoon tea is Dukes Hotel in London.

 - I’m a slow but determined runner.
-My second marathon in Reykjavik, Iceland, is currently rumored to be my last.
+My second marathon in Reykjavik, Iceland, was probably my last!

 - My Olympic sport would be afternoon napping.
 And I’ve never yet met an airplane seat I can’t fall asleep in.